Faculty Cohorts On Teaching

 2025-26 Cohort Applications

-We will begin accepting applications for our 2025-26 cohort, "Exploring Alternative Grading Approaches" and "Rethinking Student Learning in the Age of GenAI," in early December, with a final deadline of March 15.
-Interested faculty will be asked to submit a brief online application that includes a project proposal explaining what they hope to gain from their cohort participation.聽
+We are now accepting applications for the 2025-26 cohorts "Exploring Alternative Grading Approaches" and "Rethinking Student Learning in the Age of GenAI."
+Interested faculty should submit a brief online application that includes a project proposal explaining what they hope to gain from their cohort participation by March 15.

 Participating faculty receive a $2,500 stipend and the opportunity to interact with an engaged group of colleagues.
 Please note that individuals who have administrative roles and teach are eligible to participate in a cohort but ineligible to receive the stipend, as per Boston College policy.
 Faculty who choose to participate can expect to: